TwilightShimmer6/Fairy-Fireworks/README.md

 Current Version: WIP 3 (0.3)

 New in this version:
+- Added instructions
 - Added a new pattern
-- Changed the way that the patterns interact with the light dots
+- Changed the way that the patterns interact with the light dots (again)
 - Added fireworks
 - Minor tweaks to the Fairy
 - Minor tweaks to light spawning